In the scenic Vienne region, in the centre of grounds crossed by a river,

 The outbuildings

-A 19th-century greenhouse protects seedlings and plants from frost.
+Leaning against a wall not far from the mill, a 19th-century iron and glass greenhouse with curved roof and brick and stone base protects seedlings and plants from frost.
 There are a south-facing courtyard and bread oven for spring and summer meals.
 A barn and its loft provide storage for boats for trips out or water games.

 The caretaker's cottage

-The ground floor consists of a living room and kitchen that open onto a small terrace.
-A fireplace is set against a wall and the floors are covered in terracotta tiles.
+Its single floor has a living room and kitchen that opens onto a small terrace.
+A fireplace is set against a wall, and the floors are covered with terracotta tiles.
 Windows open to the east and south.
-Two bedrooms, a bathroom and a separate toilet are accessed by three small steps.
+Finally, two bedrooms, a bathroom and a separate toilet are accessed by three small steps.

 The grounds